 I’d like to share the journey that has taken me from an inexperienced freelancer to owning my own successful Digital Marketing Agency in hopes that it can inspire you in your own entrepreneurial endeavors.

 It all began in 2007.
 I knew that I wanted to pursue digital marketing, so I started out working as a digital marketing guy for a Bankruptcy & Real Estate law firm located in Newport Beach, California.
-It wasn’t my dream job by any means, but the position allowed me to hone in on my skills by working directly next to an experienced web developer and digital marketer.
+It wasn’t my dream job by any means, but the position allowed me to hone in on my skills by working directly next to an experienced web developer and digital marketer similar to what you’d find at a Knoxville TN SEO agency.
 He was my very own Mr. Miyagi.
 I was learning how to use complicated tools like bulk email sending software, email scraping software, lead capture software and content marketing tools.

 After a few years working a 9 to 5 job, I decided that it was time for something a little more exciting.
 I decided to quit my job in order to travel throughout South America.
 One destination, in particular, changed the trajectory of my life forever.
 That place was Medellin, Colombia.
 I knew right away that I wanted to live and work in that paradise city located in the heart of the Andes mountains.
 Beautiful weather, friendly people, and a very affordable cost of living were all things that attracted me.